-making arrangements: You'll have had lunch, won't you, so let's leave at about two. - [time is known]
+by + time You'll have had lunch, won't you, so let's leave at about two. making arrangements: - [tíme ís known]

 predicting the weather: It will have stopped raining by then, so we can go for a walk. by then